oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/readme.md

 2. **Scalability**: This Landing Zone **scales by Domains and Projects**.
 The Environments and Project layers have always the same structural elements.
 3. **Cloud Ops - Central Team:** There is a **Central IT Team** that controls the common elements of the landing zone. **You are part of this team**.
 4. **Cloud Ops - Project Teams:** There are several **Project Teams**, that control their resources.
 Projects in this exercise are **out of scope**.
 5. **Projects**: Projects will share domain-specific network elements (VCNs) and have dedicated elements, such as Subnets and NSGs.
 NSGs are handled by Project Teams.
-Project elements are currently out of the scope of this exercise.
+Project elements are currently **out of the scope** of this exercise.
+6. **Collaboration Model**: Inside the IT Central team, you will collaborate with your colleagues using Git repositories, meaning your operations are versioned configurations, and the source of truth is in Git.
-6. **Operating Model**: The operating model used to provision and change resources is through **versioned IaC configurations** in **git repositories**. **ORM** will be used to create stacks that aggregate those configurations and run Terraform plan/apply commands, maintaining the state on each stack.
+7. **Operating Model**: The operating model used to provision and change resources is through **versioned IaC configurations** in **git repositories**. **ORM** will be used to create stacks that aggregate those configurations and run Terraform plan/apply commands, maintaining the state on each stack.

 &nbsp;